Republic of Afghanistan (1973–1978): Military

+In the Gardez–Matun area facing Bannu, the Afghan Army were also reinforced.
+A tank battalion and an armoured brigade were added to a sector that already contained two infantry divisions and one mountain brigade.
+In the province of Kandahar, the 7th Armoured Division was reorganised, with two tank battalions being removed and three new tank battalions taking their place with new armour.
+A mechanised brigade, artillery brigade, an anti-aircraft brigade, and another mountain brigade were added to forces of the 2nd Army Corps in Kandahar which already consisted of an infantry division, an armoured division, and a mountain brigade.
+Kandahar Airfield was activated and fully operational, hosting two squadrons of MiG-17 aircraft.

-Starting in 1976, Daoud began to wean away from political and military dependence on the Soviet Union and formed a commission of senior Afghan military officials to review and change Soviet military manuals so they could accommodate Afghanistan’s operational environment and national military traditions.
+Starting in 1976, Daoud began to wean away from political and military dependence on the Soviet Union and formed a commission of senior Afghan military officials to review and change Soviet military manuals so they could accommodate Afghanistan's operational environment and national military traditions.
 The commission did not make any significant progress, but the exercise to modify manuals for all branches of the Afghan Armed Forces alerted the Soviets, which coincided with the temporary reunification of Parcham and the Khalq factions of the PDPA in the summer of 1976.
 The reunification of the two factions and the Soviet role in mediation worried Daoud, who saw the action as hostile to the Afghan Republic.

 Education

 Daoud Khan heavily focused on education and women's rights during his reign.
 His government opened many schools and by the time of the Saur Revolution, 1 million Afghan students were enrolled in school, many whom were girls.